-These are usually filler episodes made purely for entertainment purposes or they released prior to the next season of a series.
+These are usually filler episodes made purely for entertainment purposes or released before the next season of a series.

 They are made for television-based formats rather than cinema-oriented formats.
-These are usually used for promotional purposes and to create hype for the second season of the series.
+These are usually used to promote the show and get people excited about the second season.

 History of OVA